 Don’t miss: Foucault’s pendulum and graves of the greatest French citizens

 Opening hours: 9 am to 7:30 pm

 5. St. Peter’s Basilica – One of the largest churches in the world

 St. Peter’s Basilica is one of the largest churches of the world and certainly one of the best places to visit in Rome, located at the sanctified place where Peter, the first pope, was crucified and buried.
 The church is historically significant as many renowned artists contributed to the design.
 Michelangelo designed the dome while Bernini designed the great St. Peter’s Square.

 Don’t miss: Magnificent view of Rome from the dome, the treasury with church ornaments, statues, papal miters and meeting and taking blessings from the Pope (every Sunday noon).

 Opening hours: 7 am to 5 pm in winter months and during summer (April-September), it is open till 6:30 pm.

 6. Vatican Museum – A spellbinding work of art

-Founded by Pope Julius II in the 6th century, this marvellous Vatican museum is one of the important places to visit in Rome and is a living example of medieval art and sculptures.
-Located in the Vatican City, this artistic museum is one of the most popular best tourist places in Rome.
-It comprises of spiral staircase, the Raphael Rooms and the exquisitely decorated Sistine Chapel.
+Founded by Pope Julius II in the 6th century, this marvelous Vatican museum is one of the important places to visit in Rome and is a living example of medieval art and sculptures.
+Located in Vatican City, this art museum is one of the most popular best tourist places in Rome.
+It comprises of the spiral staircase, the Raphael Rooms, and the exquisitely decorated Sistine Chapel.